RigsOfRods/rigs-of-rods/source/main/resources/rig_def_fileformat/ReadMe.txt

 		Possible separators: space, tabulator, comma ",", colon ":" or pipe "|".
 		Whitespace and "," are well known, others weren't documented as generic.
 		Multiple separators in a row squash into one, i.e. this is a valid line: set_beam_defaults |,| -1 -1 ,,,,, -1, -1

-	Keyword-Space-CSV - More complex sections
+	Keyword-space-CSV - More complex sections
 		Line consists of: keyword, space (separator), CSV (comma sep. values) The keyword is cut away, the rest is split along ",".

 	Keyword-CSV - Like above, except the space is optional.

 The format consists of these elements: